sanskriti16/robustest_documentation_source/tunnelClientConfig.rst

     :class: underline

-To configure tunneling for your tests in such a way that all requests from your test device go through a system/server that you have identified, you need to do the following
+In our context, tunneling is referred to the case when all requests from your test device go through a system/server of your choice.
+To set up tunneling, you need to do the following

+1. Ensure that the IP address field for your device in Admin Console, is set.
+In case of Android devices, the IP address value is automatically set in the Admin Console and does not need manual updation.
+In case of iOS devices, the system cannot retrieve the IP address from the device and therefore this value needs to be manually set in the Admin Console.

-1. Set the proxy on the mobile device on which you to run your tests
+2. Set the proxy on the mobile device on which you to run your tests

 For iPhone, follow the steps below to set the proxy